readchina/ReadAct/proc/readme.md

 - more careful handling of `NULL` entries necessary, also check for unknown place/location id

 ### Agent_p

 - delete duplicate old_id before proceeding with regular cleanup steps
 - cleanup (delete) `Agent.name_lang` column
 - ensure that `Person_lit.ficionality` column data is not lost in new system (need to decide where to put it)

 ### NarrativePosition_p

 - update csv schema and data-dictionary for narrative position table.

 ### Primary- / SecondarySource_p

 - sort first lots of dubious entries
 - Check `PS00207` which should be unknown work?
+- move `source.fictionality` to `work.fictionality` on main entity?

-- merge three (?) `work.csv` tables
+- merge three (?) `work.csv` table